Music and Destiny

 It’s simple, whatever will be will be; the sun will rise, the moon will puncture the night sky, and our destinies will eventually become clear as a part of the cycle of life.

-The way fate works, one could wake up the next day, as was with Saul in the Bible, and develop a staunch likeness for religion or he could continue walking the path of dislike.
-Both scenarios are possible because the future’s not ours to see, but perhaps subject to a greater force of workings and motives.
+The way destiny works, one could wake up the next day, as was with Saul in the Bible, and develop a staunch likeness for religion or he could continue walking the path of total dislike after a life of religious devotion.

 Lots more to come, stay tuned.